Table of Contents

 In short, ENS domains assist users in converting their lengthy, difficult-to-read wallet addresses into identifiable names.
 Imagine using this to save someone’s phone number with their name.
 Then, to call the individual, you just need to type their name into the search bar; you don’t need to dial their number repeatedly.
 Similar to this, ENS greatly simplifies blockchain transactions, reducing the possibility of mistakes.

 Once you have your domain, you may connect it to your websites, smart contracts, public wallets, or transactions.
-In addition, you can make subdomains, as the owner of an ENS domain, to connect to additional data.
-For example, email.lucy.eth or website.lucy.eth as examples.
+In addition, as the owner of an ENS domain, you can make subdomains to connect to additional data.
+For example, email.lucy.eth or website.lucy.eth are examples.

 What makes ENS unique?